 When you’re a teenager or young adult, buying car insurance isn’t the most pleasant of experiences.

-On the one hand, auto insurance coverage is required for all drivers in every state in the US (except New Hampshire).
+On the one hand, auto insurance coverage is required for all drivers in every state in the US (except New Hampshire, Virginia, and Mississippi, where there are alternatives).
 On the other, teenagers and young adults pay the highest premiums for coverage.

-We’re going to try and help you get around that problem by providing a list of the providers of the cheapest auto insurance for young adults.
+We’re going to try to help you get around that problem by providing a list of the providers of the cheapest auto insurance for young adults.